Application and Eligibility

-The Good Faith Payment is the minimum amount due to ISA by your final forms and payment deadline, in order for ISA to continue making program arrangements on your behalf.
-Please note this is not an additional fee; the Good Faith Payment will be applied toward your overall balance.
-A Good Faith Payment is collected from all students, even if the financial aid covers the entire program balance.
-Payments can be made online through your student portal.
+The Good Faith Payment is the minimum amount due to ISA by your final forms and payment deadline in order for ISA to continue making program arrangements on your behalf.
+This amount varies per program, and you can find it here under the Good Faith Payments section.
+Please note the Good Faith Payment is not an additional fee; once paid, it is applied towards your overall balance.
+A Good Faith Payment is collected from all students using financial aid, even if the financial aid will cover the entire program balance.
+Payments can be made online through the student portal.

 What if my financial aid funds won't be released until after my program starts?

-It's quite common for universities not to release financial aid funds until the university received confirmation that the student is on-site and enrolled in classes.
-The Verification of Award form is essential in allowing ISA to defer funds until they are disbursed, even if it's after your program starts.
-Keep in mind that all financial aid must be disbursed before the mid-point of your program.
+It's quite common for universities not to release financial aid funds until they receive confirmation that the student is on-site and enrolled in classes.
+The Verification of Award form is essential in allowing ISA to defer payment until aid is disbursed, even if it's after your program starts.
+Keep in mind that all financial aid must be disbursed and balances must be covered no later than midway through your program.

 What is the timeline for paying with financial aid?

-By the final forms and payment deadline, ISA should either have full payment, or one of the following options should be arranged: 1) A completed VOA form covering the full program balance, plus a good faith payment (and housing deposit if applicable); 2) A completed VOA covering part of the program balance, plus an out of pocket balance greater than or equal to the good faith payment; or 3) a completed VOA covering part of the program balance, plus a payment plan for the remaining out of pocket balance.
+By the final forms and payment deadline, ISA should either have full payment, or one of the following options should be arranged: 1) A completed Verification of Award (VOA) form covering the full program balance, plus the good faith payment (and housing deposit, if applicable); 2) A completed VOA covering part of the program balance, plus an out of pocket payment greater than or equal to the good faith payment; or 3) A completed VOA covering part of the program balance, and a payment plan arranged for the remaining out of pocket balance.